-- Sometimes, mortgage rate reduction might only be 1/8 of a percent for a one point mortgage rate buy down and it might not be worth it.
+- Sometimes, mortgage rate reduction might only be 1/8 of a percent for a one-point mortgage rate buy down:

-- Other lenders might reduce your mortgage rate by 0.50% for a one point mortgage rate buy down which will be worth paying the points.
+- Other lenders might reduce the mortgage rate by 0.50% for a one-point mortgage rate buy down:

 Is Mortgage Rate Buy Down Beneficial?

-Mortgage interest rates depends on the risk the lender takes on the borrower.
+Mortgage interest rates depend on the risk the lender takes on the borrower.

 Here are what determines mortgage rates:

-- Credit Scores: The lower the borrower’s credit scores, the higher the risk the lender has so the higher mortgage interest rates.
+- The lower the borrower’s credit scores, the higher the risk the lender has so the higher mortgage interest rates

-- Loan To Value: The lower the LTV, the less risk the lender has because the borrower has more skin on the game therefore larger down payments (lower LTV) means lower mortgage interest rates.
+- The lower the LTV, the less risk the lender has because the borrower has more skin on the game, therefore, larger down payments (lower LTV) means lower mortgage rates

-- Types of properties: Condominiums, townhomes, and two to four unit properties are classified as higher risk than single family homes so there is normally a mortgage interest rate adjustments on non-single family homes.
+- Condominiums, town homes, and two to four unit properties are classified as higher risk than single family homes

-- Discuss buying down your mortgage rates and whether buying down mortgage rates makes sense with mortgage loan originator to see if it will be worth to pay the upfront point for the reduced interest rate.
+- Discuss buying down your mortgage rates and whether buying down mortgage rates makes sense with a loan originator to see if it will be worth to pay the upfront point for the reduced interest rate